mid2SUPAERO/SOMP_Ansys/README.md

   - `script_dir : pathlib.Path`: folder with .py files and .txt APDL scripts
   - `res_dir : pathlib.Path`: folder to store results.
 Individual job results can be stored in subfolders of it
   - `mod_dir : pathlib.Path`: folder with the .db file (geometry, mesh, constraints, loads)
-- `TopOpt.set_processors(np)`: sets number of processors for Ansys
-  - `np`: number of processors.
-If not called, runs on 2 processors

 ### Model files